Landfill liner: Puncture resistance

 Puncture resistance of a geomembrane is important due to the heterogeneous material above and below a typical liner.
 Rough surfaces, such as stones or other sharp objects, may puncture a membrane if it does not have sufficient puncture resistance.
 Various methods beyond standard ASTM tests are available; one such method, the critical cone height test, measures the maximum height of a cone on which a compressed geomembrane, which is subjected to increasing pressure, does not fail.
 HDPE samples typically have a critical cone height of around 1 cm.

 Environmental stress cracking

-Environmental stress cracking is defined as external or internal cracking in plastic induced by applied tensile stress less than its short-term tensile strength.
+Environmental stress cracking is defined as external or internal cracking in plastic induced by applied tensile stress more than its short-term tensile strength.
 ESC is a fairly common observation in HDPE geomembranes and thus needs to be evaluated carefully.
 Proper polymeric properties, such as molecular weight, orientation, and distribution, aid in ESC resistance.
 ASTM D5397 [standard test method for evaluation of stress crack resistance of polyolefin geomembranes using notched constant tensile load (NCTL)] provides the necessary procedure for measuring the ESC resistance of most HDPE geomembranes.
 The current recommended transition time for an acceptable HDPE geomembrane is around 100 h.